HolyTrinity777/sovereign-runtime-evidence/README.md

 python scripts/render_summary.py
 ```

-All artifact hashes are documented in  metadata/ .
-Reviewers are encouraged to verify file integrity independently before analysis.
+**All artifact hashes are documented in  metadata/ .
+Reviewers should verify file integrity independently before analysis.**

-## Limitations

-•	This repository publishes the public evidence layer only.
-•	Internal orchestration logic, arbitration rules, and private implementation details are intentionally excluded.
-•	The public artifacts support verification of observable behavior, not full system reproduction.
-•	The reported results reflect the defined test scope and the controlled conditions under which the suite was executed.
-•	Single-node execution model; distributed deployment behavior is not covered in this release.

 ## License and Access

-This repository is governed by the Sovereign Runtime Public Evidence Package License, Version 1.2.
+*This repository is governed by the Sovereign Runtime Public Evidence Package License, Version 1.2.*

 The materials are released solely for independent verification of observable behavior under controlled fault-injection conditions.
 This is not an open-source release.
 No rights are granted beyond those explicitly stated in the license.
 Commercial use, redistribution, AI/ML training use, or any access beyond the stated public rights requires prior written permission from the Copyright Holder.
-See  LICENSE  for full terms.
+**See  LICENSE  for full terms.**

 ## Private Access and NDA